pdxparrot/ggj2020/SETUP.md

   * Create the PlayerManager prefab in the overloaded CreateManagers() in the project LoadingManager
 * Create an empty Prefab and add the PlayerManager component to it
 * Attach the Player prefab to the Player Prefab on the PlayerManager
+* Create a PlayerData in Data/Data and attach it to the PlayerManager component
 * Create a PlayerBehaviorData in Data/Data and attach it to the PlayerManager component
   * Set the Actor Layer to Player
-  * Set the Collision Check Layer Mask to Worl
+* Attach the manager to the LoadingManager prefab

 # Splash Scene Setup